 These few steps will make your sterilization process done most safely.

 How Long does it Take to Sterilize Mushrooms in a Pressure Cooker?

 It will take 15 to 70 minutes.
 But mostly, the duration depends on your substrates and pressure cooker.
 So the first and foremost thing is to need the best pressure cooker for sterilization.

 Many poor-quality units can’t sterilize in that short period.
 The quantity of your substrates also matters.

 If you want to put more quantity, it will take more time.
-However, depending on those things, you will get your substrates ready in 70 minutes on average.
+However, you will get your substrates ready in 70 minutes on average, depending on those things.

-But you have to give enough time to get cooler so that you can pull the bags out and do your next procedure.
+But you have to give enough time to get cooler to pull the bags out and do your next procedure.
 It will take 1 hour at least to get cool.

 Is Using a Pressure Cooker for Sterilizing Healthy?

 The answer is undoubted, yes, and it’s certified by experts.
 This is the easiest and the safest method of disinfecting your substrates.